-(2) To prevent rules from being violated inadvertently
+To prevent rules from being violated inadvertently

-- Researchers, who may not be familiar with accounting procedures, etc., are thereby prevented from making mistakes. - O When using the KAKENHI funding, researchers should observe the Supplementary Conditions and the Funding Conditions in the Spending Rules, as well as the accounting rules prescribed by research institutions to which they belong. - If you have any question similar to those below concerning the purchasing of goods, please ask to the person in charge of managing the KAKENHI funding at your research institution.
+Researchers, who may not be familiar with accounting procedures, etc., are thereby prevented from making mistakes.

+When using the KAKENHI funding, researchers should observe the Supplementary Conditions and the Funding Conditions in the Spending Rules, as well as the accounting rules prescribed by research institutions to which they belong.

+If you have any question concerning the purchasing of goods, please ask to the person in charge of managing the KAKENHI funding at your research institution.

-9. What does direct expenses cover?
+09. What does direct expenses cover?